thin-edge/thin-edge.io-specs/src/telemetry-data/message-batching.md

 * `c1` gets added to the same batch as they are within the bounds of batch1's batching window.
 * `d1:t155@T160` starts a new batch as its event timestamp is outside the first batch's batching window of `t100-150` even though it was received before batch1's batch timeout at `T170`.
 The first batch is not closed at this point as messages from that batch can arrive till the batching timeout at `T170` and it will be kept open until then.
 Even though the batching window for batch2 was supposed to start from `t135` based on the event timestamp `t155` of `d1`, the batching window of the second batch starts from the end of batch1 from `t150-t200` to avoid an overlap with batch1.
 * `e1:t175@T190` gets added to the second batch itself as it belongs to the batching window of `t150-t200` started by `d2`.
+* `g1` starts a third batch
+* `f1` is rejected without being added to the third batch or starting a new batch as its event timestamp `t215` is less than the maximum acceptable delay of `t240` when it's delivered at `T260`.

 ### UC2: Simple batching with batching timeout